ShashankVBhat/Sample_Class/README.md

-# sample_class
+# sampleclass

-sample_class package is used to claculate different mathematical operations like add, multiply, subtract, division of 2 numbers.
+sampleclass package is used to claculate different mathematical operations like add, multiply, subtract, division of 2 numbers.

 ## Installation

-You can install the sample_class from [PyPI](https://pypi.org/project/imagedisplay/):
+You can install the sampleclass from [PyPI]:

-    pip install sample_class
+    pip install sampleclass

 ## How to use